alvo254/facefinder/README.md

 Populate a DynamoDB table with information about detected faces.
 Trigger Amazon SNS to send email notifications if an image contains a face.

+## Challenge Steps

+Create Infrastructure with Terraform:
+We will leverage Terraform to provision the required AWS infrastructure components.
+This includes:

+- Utilizing Terraform modules to create:
+  - An S3 bucket module for storing images and triggering events.
+  - A Lambda function module for processing image uploads.
+  - A DynamoDB module for storing information about detected faces.
+  - VPC and Security Group modules for networking configurations.
+  - An EventBridge (formerly CloudWatch Events) module for event-driven architecture.

+By using Terraform and its modules, we can ensure consistent and repeatable infrastructure setup, making our deployment process efficient and manageable.
+Let's dive into each component and set up our serverless image recognition system with AWS!